 Inner West Council was established in May 2016 amalgamating the former local councils of Leichhardt, Marrickville and Ashfield.
-For Council to affirm its identity as the Inner West Council appointed HillPDA to assist in the identification of a new administration centre that reaffirms the council presence and new business operations.
+For Council to affirm its identity as the Inner West Council, it appointed HillPDA to assist in the identification of a new administration centre that reaffirms the council presence and new business operations.
 This project was conducted in three phases.
 Key phases included a market and valuation assessment of the land portfolio available to redevelop a new administration centre.
 The second phase assessed each parcel of land based on the floor space and car parking demand, both in non-financial criteria and financial criteria (cost/ revenues from divestment).
 This culminated into phase three, whereby each option was stress tested against business criteria with a recommendation made to Chambers.
 Phase four involved conducting a traffic and parking assessment at a shortlisted site.

 Our value add